Swarna Kahawita: Career

 Swarna had the ability to sing songs from an early age where she sang poems at the School Literary Association and at various concerts.
 Because of that innate ability, one of her uncles took her to Karunaratne Abeysekera's radio program Lama Pitiya.
 She passed the voice test and joined the Lama Pitiya.
 But she lost the opportunity after the parents protested, fearing that her education would be disrupted.

 She entered acting amid the strong reluctance of her parents.
 Even though her brother was involved in cinema, he refused Swarna to choose cinema as a profession.
 In 1967, she made her acting debut in the 16 mm film Rahas Dupatha directed by Irvin Jayamanne with a child role at the age of 13.
 In the same year, she had the opportunity to act in a film, Dharma Sri Caldera's film Rana Giraw.
 Then she got the opportunity to have a lead role because of a reply letter she had placed to the actress' selection advertisement for the film Binaramalee based on popular radio series Muwan Palessa mentioned in the Sarasaviya newspaper.
 She made her cinema debut in the film Binaramalee with the title role in 1969 directed by Mudalinayake Somaratne.
 The film was a turning point in her cinema career where she later won the Sarasaviya Award for the Best Actress at the 7th Sarasaviya Awards for her role.

 At the peak of her popularity, she decided to quit acting and move to Japan in 1980 as a tourist because of a childhood passion.
 In Japan, she got the opportunity to work in an advertising company until 1985.
 However, she had to return to Sri Lanka due to her mother becoming paralyzed.
 When she first came to Sri Lanka she received invitations for teledramas but all of them were lost.

 Apart from that she later had lead and supportive roles in the films such as; Onna Mame Kella Panapi, Rana Giraw, Pujithayo, Ran Onchilla, Abhirahasa, Hondai Narakai, Cyril Malli, Suraya Surayamai, Harima Badu Thunak, Unnath Dahai Malath Dahai, and Lassana Dawasak.
 During her cinema career which spanned fourteen years, she mostly had lead roles opposite to Vijaya Kumaratunga.
 Her final cinema appearance came in the 1981 film Dayabara Nilu directed by Kandapola Kumaratunga.
 Although she was invited to act in the film Hingana Kolla, she dropped out of acting due to the loss of her role as 'Lama Hami', which she preferred to play.
 Apart from feature films, she also acted in the documentary films such as, Sahan Eliya, Raththaran and Thangame Thangam.
-In 2010s, she became very popular with the biscuit advertisement as "Chandra Kumara's mother".
+In the 2010s, she became very popular with the biscuit advertisement as "Chandra Kumara's mother".

 In 2019, she was awarded an honorary award at the 19th Presidential Awards held at the Nelum Pokuna Theatre.
 In 2021, she was honored with lifetime achievement award during the ceremony held for 21 artists who made an invaluable contribution to Sinhala cinema in the early decades of Sinhala Cinema.